Azure-Samples/azure-edge-extensions-aio-dp-jumpstart/docs/DEBUGGING.md

 To check the validity of your input payload follow the next steps:

-1. Open MQTTUI to watch the data flow through the pipelines:
+1. Open MQTTUI in a new terminal to watch the data flow through the pipelines:

     ```bash
         mqttui